princeiik/princeiik/README.md

 - 🌱 I’m currently learning **Node.js, MongoDB and Express**

-- 👨‍💻 All of my projects are available at [my Portfolio](princekanu.netlify.app)
+- 👨‍💻 All of my projects are available at [my portfolio](princekanu.netlify.app)

 - 📫 How to reach me **Twitter, email and LinkedIn page**